VMinuss/vndb-data-card/README.md

 Visual Novel Card Generator

 This project generates visual novel cards with details such as titles, images, and votes, sourced from VNDB (Visual Novel Database).
 It uses a combination of Python scripts and HTML/CSS to create and display visually appealing cards based on the information retrieved.

-Features
+Features:

-Fetches data from VNDB using Python.
+i) Fetches data from VNDB using Python.

-Generates image cards for each visual novel.
+ii) Generates image cards for each visual novel.

-Displays details such as title, image, and votes for each visual novel.
+iii) Displays details such as title, image, and votes for each visual novel.

-Customizable layout and design using HTML and CSS.
+iv) Customizable layout and design using HTML and CSS.

-Ability to view the cards in a structured format.
+v) Ability to view the cards in a structured format.